palumbamboo/se2-groupD/documentation/retrospective/sprint1_retrospective.md

 Negative:

-* Trying to challenge ourselves in using 2 completely new technologies could be dangerous.
+* Trying to challenge ourselves in using 2 completely new technologies can be dangerous.
-* If someone does not agree totally on team choices it is better to tell the others as soon as possible.
+* If someone does not agree on team choices it is better to tell the others as soon as possible.
-* If the infrastructure must be changed, it should be done as soon as possible during the sprint.
+* If the infrastructure need to be changed, it should be done as soon as possible during the sprint.

 ## Possible improvements

-* Trying to work all together, at least at the beginning, in order to share knowledge
+* Trying to work all together, at least at the beginning, in order to share knowledge.
-* Don't take for granted the individual capability of learning a lot of new things in a short time
+* Don't take for granted the individual capability of learning a lot of new things in a short time.

 ## Proud of

-* Backend infrastructure

-* Database management system
+* Backend infrastructure: well structured and ready to support future stories.